Game Developers Conference

 The Game Developers Conference (GDC) is an annual conference for video game developers.
 The event includes an expo, networking events, and awards shows like the Game Developers Choice Awards and Independent Games Festival, and a variety of tutorials, lectures, and roundtables by industry professionals on game-related topics covering programming, design, audio, production, business and management, and visual arts.

-In October 2025, it was announced that the event will be rebranded to GDC Festival of Gaming beginning the following year.
+In October 2025, it was announced that the event would be rebranded to GDC Festival of Gaming beginning the following year.